Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/06-translate-text.md

     ```
      ![](./images/21.png)

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

-### Task 2: Provision an Azure AI Translator resource
+## Task 2: Provision an Azure AI Translator resource

-1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
+1. Open a new tab, and open Azure portal at `https://portal.azure.com`.

 1. In the Azure Portal click the **&#65291;Create a resource** button.